Lawyer for Brazil's Temer derides corruption case as 'fiction'

-BRASILIA Brazilian President Michel Temer's legal team said on Wednesday that a corruption charge against him was based entirely on an illegally taped recording and plea-bargain testimony from confessed criminals.
+BRASILIA (Reuters) - Brazilian President Michel Temer's legal team said on Wednesday that a corruption charge against him was based entirely on an illegally taped recording and plea-bargain testimony from confessed criminals.

 Temer's lawyer Antonio Mariz de Oliveira made the arguments in the written defence he delivered to a congressional committee looking into a charge the conservative leader took bribes.